cybersokari/allure-report-deployer/README.md

 <h3 id="hosting">🌐 Firebase Hosting</h3>

-When you run the Docker image with valid Allure result files, the report is automatically hosted on Firebase Hosting in your Firebase account.
+Allure Report Deployer hosts your Reports on Firebase Hosting and saves your history and
+results files in Firebase/GCP storage.
 A **secure, randomized URL** will be generated and displayed in the console logs.
 If configured, the URL will also appear in **GitHub Summary** and **Slack notifications**.

 #### Key Features

-- **Temporary Hosting**: The URL is hosted using Firebase's Preview Channels, which expire after 30 days.
+- **Auto-Expire Hosting**: No need for cleaning up outdated reports, the website is hosted using Firebase's Preview Channels, which has a maximum life of 30 days.
 - **Customizable URL**: Use the `WEBSITE_ID` environment variable to control your report's hosting:
     - Using the **same `WEBSITE_ID`** overwrites the previous report at the same URL.
     - Using a **new `WEBSITE_ID`** generates a unique URL for each report.

-For more information, check the [Environment Variables](#environment-variables) section.
+For more information, check the [Configuration](#configuration) section.

 <h3 id="cloud-storage">☁️ Cloud Storage</h3>